Developing nations' plea to world's wealthy at U.N.: stop vaccine hoarding

 By Daphne Psaledakis

-UNITED NATIONS (Reuters) - Leaders from developing nations warned the U.N.
+UNITED NATIONS, Sept 22 (Reuters) - Leaders from developing nations warned the U.N.
 General Assembly this week that COVID-19 vaccine hoarding by wealthy countries left the door open for the emergence of new coronavirus variants even as infections already increase in many places.

 "Rich countries hoard life-saving vaccines, while poor nations wait for trickles," Philippines President Rodrigo Duterte told the high-level gathering on Tuesday.